Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 "...No actual specific promise regarding the local Females, then."

 "That would, alas, be a lie.
 And I believe she’s *quite* acute at sniffing those out."
 Gyotin chittered.
 "You can’t ask a Clan of males not to aspire to siring as many cubs as possible.
 We couldn’t even work up the heart to neuter Chump!
-No, the life of celibacy isn’t the Gaoian way, and my Brothers have a Commune close at hand… and I would point out that the Commune came *after* we did."
+No, the life of celibacy isn’t the Gaoian way, and my Brothers have a Commune close at hand... and I would point out that the Commune came *after* we did."

-"She’s not asking you to ignore them…"
+"She’s not asking you to ignore them..."

 "Mother Shoo, there are only a little more than a hundred million Females left alive, of whom barely sixty thousand live on this planet and only three thousand or so live here in Folctha," Gyotin said, evenly and politely but *firmly.* "Most of the post-bellum Communes on the homeworld are *de facto* Stoneback enclaves thanks to the permanent guard.
 A young male looking to win over a prospective mate and secure his legacy is pretty much *required* to parade past battle-hardened, well-exercised and well-scarred specimens of the most powerful and influential Clan there is.
 There are very few who can do that without losing some confidence."

 He poured more tea. "...Of course, it’s for the Females’ protection.
 It’s practical and necessary," he said.
 "I know that.
 Indeed, I can say that there have been long and difficult conversations behind closed doors about the level of favoritism that demonstrates.
 So let me assure you - and through you, the future Mother-Supreme - that Clan Starmind shall not *abuse* our position.
-But I can’t, out of practicality and necessity, promise that we won’t, ah… be suitably grateful for our good fortune."
+But I can’t, out of practicality and necessity, promise that we won’t, ah... be suitably grateful for our good fortune."

 Shoo nodded.
 "Thank you."

 "...Enough politics, yes?"
 Gyotin offered.
 She smiled, and let out some held tension as a sigh.

 "...Yes.
-I… Yulna’s funeral is in a few days.
+I...
+Yulna’s funeral is in a few days.
 Maybe we could talk about that?"

 Gyotin duck-noded, sipped his tea, and then put the cup down. "...You knew her well," he said.
 "And her death symbolizes a lot.
-I think it’s only appropriate if you have a hand in planning her farewell…"
+I think it’s only appropriate if you have a hand in planning her farewell..."

-"Yes…" Shoo drank her tea as well.
-"I had a few ideas…"
+"Yes..."
+Shoo drank her tea as well.
+"I had a few ideas..."

 Gyotin listened.
 And after listening, he was completely sold.
 Yulna would have a *fine* sendoff, on that point there was absolutely no disagreement or controversy.
 He wanted it, Shoo wanted it, Naydra wanted it, and the Great Father absolutely wanted it.
 It was her authority that had elevated him to his rank, after all.
 And in so doing, ultimately, she had saved her people.